This is the definitive guide to planning a wedding in St. John, Virgin Islands in 2018.

 Just across the street from the beach in Cruz Bay, Grande Bay is an all-suite resort.
 So it’s easy villa living if you want to cook and blend your own frozen rum drinks.

 An Adult-Only resort over looking Cruz Bay.
 Unique rooms and cottages are private and intimate.
 Kinda what I’d be looking for on my wedding/honeymoon.

 “Eco Resort” I believe is a euphemism for “luxurious tent”?

 Sadly, another casualty of the hurricanes and not likely to open until late 2018 or early 2019.

 If you’re planning on having a wedding in 2018, Caneel Bay Resort won’t be an option for lodging.
 They took a pretty good beating from the hurricanes.
-I listed it just in case you are thinking about a 2019 wedding.
+I listed it just in case you are thinking about a 2019 or 2020 wedding.

 The Westin is not scheduled to reopen until 2019, but they’re making progress and I’m hoping it’ll open in late 2018.